andygello555/sttp/README.md

 Some of these examples utilise the echo-chamber web API.
 The web server for which is located within: `src/_examples/echo_chamber` directory.
 The usage of which can be found [here](#echo-chamber-web-api).<br/>

-Unfortunately, the examples are not documented using comments.
-This is because these examples are also used as tests for the parser, which meant that I had to exclude comments from them.

 ## Test Programs

 There are instructions on how to run each program in their respective sections.
 These instructions require you to be in the test program's respective directory.